ucw9q/restful-api-design-guidelines/README.md

 * 307 (“Temporary Redirect”) should be used to tell clients to resubmit the request to another URI.
 * 400 (“Bad Request”) may be used to indicate nonspecific failure
 * 401 (“Unauthorized”) must be used when there is a problem with the client’s credentials.
+* 403 (“Forbidden”) should be used to forbid access regardless of authorisation state.
+* 404 (“Not Found”) must be used when a client’s URI cannot be mapped to a resource.
+* 405 (“Method Not Allowed”) must be used when the HTTP method is not supported.
+* 406 (“Not Acceptable”) must be used when the requested media type cannot be served.
+* 409 (“Conflict”) should be used to indicate a violation of resource state.
+* 412 (“Precondition Failed”) should be used to support conditional operations.
+* 415 (“Unsupported Media Type”) must be used when the media type of a request’s payload cannot be processed.
+* 500 (“Internal Server Error”) should be used to indicate API malfunction.